 Because this plant does get powdery mildew with a vengeance if allowed to stay damp and shady.
 It is the main weakness of the plant.
 While a few “resistant” varieties are on the market, they are scant improvements over the primary selection unless given excellent growing conditions.

-It grows on a wide variety of garden soils, including a heavier almost-clay soil.
+Growing phlox in pots, in your backyard or garden is simple on a wide variety of garden soils, including a heavier, almost-clay soil.
 If you have sandy soils, you simply have to water more to keep the blossoms coming (allowing any plant to dry out will reduce the blossom count).

 Planting Garden Phlox